ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 This data represents both staking and non-staking nodes, and so gives a picture of the growth of the all network participants.

 ### Staking Nodes by Country
+This metric shows the number of unique staking nodes per month in the top five countries (including "Unknown").

 |                  | April | May  | June | July | August |
 |------------------|-------|------|------|------|--------|
 | China            | 474   | 489  | 437  | 593  | 216    |